rutherford-nj/www.rutherfordboronj.com/memorial-park-capital-improvement/index.md

 # Memorial Park Capital Improvement Project

 Memorial Park is currently undergoing a multi-phase renovation project to upgrade the majority of its recreational facilities.
-A detailed rendering will be posted once finalized from the Borough Engineer.
+A detailed rendering from the Borough Engineer can be viewed here: [Memorial Park Rendering September 2024](https://storage.googleapis.com/static.rutherford-nj.com/memorial-field/Memorial%20Park%20Rendering%2010-11-24.pdf)

 **Phase 1**